 Three Ways To Reduce Your Carbon Footprint During Your Next Move

 Your carbon footprint is the amount of carbon dioxide that is generated due to your lifestyle and consumption behaviors.
 Since carbon dioxide is a greenhouse gas, generating as little as possible is a good goal if you're interested in preserving the planet.
-Moving can lead to a lot of CO2 generation if you're not careful.
+Moving can lead to a lot of COgeneration if you're not careful.
 Between the moving truck, packing supplies, and electricity use, your emissions can really add up.
 However, there are a few ways to decrease your carbon footprint during your next move.

 Choose a "green" moving company or a fuel-efficient moving truck.